Long story short – Cleaning the bike chain is an essential part of motorcycle maintenance and should be done between 500-600 km.

 Motorcycle chain guards extend the cleaning period of a chain.
 If the chain is naked, the cleaning interval is much less and needs more frequent maintenance.
 When the bike chain guard is there, it protects from debris, sand, and dirt and increases the cleaning interval.

-Are all motorcycle chains the same?
+Are all bike chains the same?

 No, there are several motorcycle chains according to ring type: X-ring chain, O-ring chain, and roller chain.

-Are all motorcycles chain driven?
+Are all bike chain driven?

 No, there are also belts used instead of chains by some motorcycle companies like Harley Davidson.